foodfight/showz/scripts/episode-x-windows.md

 * Why does your company use a primarily Windows stack?
 * Which versions Windows OS do you run?
 Win2k8?
 Win2k8 Server Core?
+* Is your company primarily Windows?
+* What tools are typically used to manage Windows environments?
+* cygwin, winRM, powershell, what's that lay of the land?
 * How well does Chef currently support Windows?
 * How receptive are windows admins to automation, esp. since historically it has been harder to automate Windows, due to being GUI-centric